Constipation Mistakes: The Most Common Ones to Avoid for True Healing

 2. Failing to uncover the underlying root cause / accepting a diagnosis of IBS

 An IBS diagnosis is a great example of a failure to understand the underlying root cause.
-I know there are many out there who were told the same thing that I heard, “We have investigated everything, nothing has come up.
+We know there are many out there who were told the same thing that we heard personally, “We have investigated everything, nothing has come up.
 So, it’s all in your head”.
 Nope, it is not!
 Please find a new practitioner and be relentless in your pursuit for health.

 Similarly, using symptoms alone to guess the underlying root causes of your constipation can be another recipe for disaster.
 There is way too much overlap in the symptoms resulting from parasites, bacteria, yeast, SIBO, dysbiosis, leaky gut, Coeliac Disease, IBD, hormone imbalances, etc. but all will need vastly different treatment protocols.

 Again, if you are diagnosed without testing and your treatment isn’t working, it’s most likely because you haven’t identified the true root cause of your constipation.
 My motto: ‘test, don’t guess!’

 3. Expecting a full recovery in 30 days

 We really, truly wish this was the case!
 While short-term symptom management is achievable and important so you can get on with life, actually identifying and treating the root cause as well as healing the gut lining and/or digestive process can take many months, even years in some cases.
 This is especially true for those with chronic constipation and other issues involving leaky gut and autoimmune conditions that have likely existed for 5 to 10 years or more.

 Let me be the first to admit this mistake.
 When I started on this journey in 2010 as a chronically constipated and bloated IBS sufferer, who had been struggling all of my life, I figured that once the poop started to move then I was done!
 I couldn’t have been more wrong and I am so thankful that the functional nutrition practitioner I saw for help was gentle in breaking this news to me.